xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __set_ft_collision_threshold__(self, thresholds):

-> Set the threshold of the collision detection with the Six-axis Force Torque Sensor
+> Set the thresholds of the collision detection with the Six-axis Force Torque Sensor
 > Note:
 > &ensp;&ensp;&ensp;&ensp;1. only available if firmware_version >= 2.6.103
 >